-NCC Group will release, in an anonymized fashion, case notes on a selection of resolved complaints illustrating typical or significant interpretations and notable outcomes.
+NCC Group will release, in an anonymized fashion, Case Notes on a selection of resolved complaints illustrating typical or significant interpretations and notable outcomes.
 NCC Group will utilize the Case Note Template provided by the APEC CBPR and PRP programs.
-Case notes must be reported to the JOP for publication on an annual basis.
+Case Notes must be reported to the JOP for publication on an annual basis.
+[As of the date of this recertification application, NCC Group has no Case Notes to report.]

-NCC Group meets the requirements for both the CBPR and PRP Certification programs.
+NCC Group continues to meet the requirements for both the CBPR and PRP Certification programs.